The Last Shot You Hear

 The Last Shot You Hear is a 1969 British thriller film directed by Gordon Hessler and starring Hugh Marlowe, Zena Walker, Patricia Haines, and William Dysart.
+The screenplay was by Tim Shields based on William Fairchild's 1959 play The Sound of Murder.

+The film marked the end of the association between Robert L. Lippert and 20th Century Fox which produced over 200 films.
 It was Marlowe's last film appearance.

-The film marked the end of the association between Robert L. Lippert and 20th Century Fox which produced over 200 films.